judelove/media_indexer/README.md

-# media_indexer
+# Media Indexer
-Indexes audio files on a hard disk into an SQL table.
+This is an adaptable tool to index audio files on a hard disk into an SQL table.

 The media table contains the fields:
 Title, Album, Artist, Loation, Duration